 A: Your supplying Retailer is obliged to undertake your warranty work.
-However, any Elddis Approved / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook can undertake the work, but this is at their discretion.
+However, any Elddis Approved / Service Centre can undertake the work, but this is at their discretion.
 We will also accept services completed by a NCC approved company, but they will not be able to undertake warranty work if they are not approved by Elddis.